Boris Johnson calls for Russia to be stripped of hosting Champions League final

 Boris Johnson says Russia should be stripped of hosting this season’s Champions League final in St Petersburg.

-Four English sides – Chelsea, Liverpool, Manchester City and Manchester United – are in the last 16 of the competition, with the final due to be played in Russia on May 28.
+Four English sides – Chelsea, Liverpool, Manchester City and Manchester United – are in the last 16 of the competition.

 Prime Minister Johnson, however, has made his mind up over the choice of venue by saying Russia’s “pariah status” following the “renewed invasion” of Ukraine bars them from holding football games on the international stage.